 Seattle Public Utilities is offering free water-saving toilets for income-qualified homeowners and multifamily housing providers.
 Toilets are the biggest water-user in most homes and multifamily buildings.
 Replacing old toilets with new, water-efficient fixtures will save money on your utility bills and conserve water for the Puget Sound region.

-- Free toilets, installation, and recycling of your old toilets.
-(Up to 2 toilets per household.)
+- Free toilet, installation, and recycling of your old toilet.
+(One toilet per household.)

 - You must receive a Seattle Public Utilities bill.

 - You must live in the home you own.